 Also available at Oakmont is the IB Certificate where students have the option of the more flexible IB Certificate program, which allows you to take IB classes in your strongest areas.
 In this program, the core elements are not required.
 Students who enroll in individual courses will receive an IB certificate noting the courses they took and the marks they earned.

 Q: Does the IB increase your chance of getting into a US university?

 A: The short answer: Yes.
 The more generous a university is with its credit distribution, the more it loves IB students (and the more likely admissions officers are to admit you!).
 For example in 2018 UC Berkeley had an acceptance rate of 17.5%, the IB Diploma Student survey acceptance rate was 45.5%.
 For more information please visit our "University Recognition" page and the IB website.

 Q: Do IB teachers receive special training?

-A: All IB Diploma Program (DP) teachers receive regular professional development in the IB’s approaches to teaching and approaches to learning by certified IB workshop leaders.
+A: All IB Diploma Program (DP) teachers receive regular professional training in the subject they teach, as well as development in the IB’s approaches to teaching and approaches to learning by certified IB workshop leaders.
 This is a requirement of IB World Schools implementing the DP.

 Q: When are the IB assessments?

 A: Once a student enters junior year, IB assessments will happen over the two-year period.
 Internal assessments begin in January of junior year and conclude in February of senior year.
-The external assessment (the IB exams) take place in May of senior year.
+The IB exams take place in May of senior year.

 Q: What is an HL subject and SL subject?